Vbolwerk/Public-projects/README.md

 Public projects I have worked on, as part of my learning experience.

 ### The outline of my projects:
-   *Billboard EDA*
+*Billboard EDA:*
 - Data entry and transformation in Pandas using a csv-file.
 - Visualization in Tableau.

-* Airports
+*Airports:*